“My iPhone 12 is stuck in boot loop, it won't respond to a reset or connect to iTunes. Any help would be much appreciated, thanks!”

 Step 4.
 When the download is complete, click on "Fix Now" to begin the repair process.
 Ensure that your iPhone is connected during the whole process.

 Learn More Features of FoneGeek iOS System Recovery

 You can restore your iPhone using iTunes and reloads the iPhone's software to eliminate any software issues.
 It's necessary to note that the existing data will be erased after the restore.
 It is preferable to make a backup of the device data before you start.
 Now follow the steps listed below:

 When the restore process is complete, you can either set up your iPhone as new or restore it from a recent backup.

 You can also fix iPhone boot loop issue by putting the device into recovery mode and then restore using iTunes.
 Keep in mind that this method will also erase all data and setting from your iPhone.

-You would be certainly bring your iPhoneback to normal after trying the solutions given in this article.
-If you still have any issues on your iPhone, feel free to contact us and leave a comment below.
+You would be certainly bring your iPhone back to normal after trying the 8 solutions given in this article.
+If you don't know which method to choose, check the review of these solutions below:

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.